Amanda Morris

 Biography

 I find great joy and satisfaction in conducting mixed-methods, interdisciplinary research.
 Before coming to UCLA, I worked with corporate and education clients as a qualitative market researcher, and as a project manager and researcher within a medical school.
 From recruiting participants to facilitating focus groups to managing a $1 million+ grant, I’ve worked on just about every phase of corporate and academic research projects.
-In the years between Georgetown and UCLA, I also tried my hand at a side hustle, opening up a cottage bakery where I sold cake pops.
+In the years between Georgetown and UCLA, I also tried my hand at a side hustle, opening up a cottage bakery where I sold custom-made cake pops.

 When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, supporting local small businesses, and finding any excuse to be up in the magical Sierra Nevada mountains.